 The network (HPLMN) may provision the UE with Network Slice selection policy (NSSP) as part of the UE Route Selection Policy rules as described in TS 23.503 [4].
-This ensures that the UE will request a particular network slice when establishing the PDU.
-Note that this mapping can also be established through associating an Application Identifier with the Ingest and Distribution configuration and the network slice, which in turn will be associated with a Packet Flow Id that includes the Ingest and Distribution configuration domain as a matching domain.
+This ensures that the UE will request a particular network slice when establishing the PDU session.
+Note that this mapping can also be established through associating an Application with the Ingest and Distribution configuration and the network slice, which in turn will be associated with a PDU session that includes the Ingest and Distribution configuration domain as a matching domain.